-It’s a new year with new hopes and dreams for the next twelve months and even though I wear glasses, my 2020 vision is to gently help and encourage as many small people to think about our wonderful world with kindness; to want to understand more about mother nature and treat her with respect from as young as three years old.
+It’s a new year with fresh hopes and dreams for the next twelve months, and even though I wear glasses, my 2020 vision is to gently help and encourage as many small people to think about our wonderful world with kindness.
+To encourage kids to understand more about mother nature and treat her with respect from as young as three years old.

-Starting this January, my workshops teaching children conservation through art at both nursery and primary school level have doubled and I’m really grateful to have the opportunity to work with more young people on such important global conservation issues, such as what’s happening in Australia right now.
+Starting this January, my workshops Teaching Children Conservation Through Art, at both nursery and primary school level have doubled, which is excellent.
+I now have a greater reach allowing me to work with more young people, on critical global conservation issues, such as what’s happening in Australia right now.

 The continued devastating effects of the Australian bushfires is just so tragic and considering that 500 million animals species – mammals, birds and reptiles - have died since the bushfires began in September 2019, along with 23 people at last count and 1,500 homes, it’s good for young people to be aware of what’s going on (https://www.bbc.co.uk/news/50986293).

-Bushfires aren’t caused by climate change, but are exacerbated by the effects of global warming so extreme weather conditions; droughts, drier soils and record breaking heat that Australia had in 2019 means that wildfires are becoming more common (https://www.cnet.com/how-to/australian-fires-everything-we-know-how-you-can-help-where-to-donate-fundraisers/).
-This gives some explanation as to why last year also saw ferocious and destructive fires hit the Arctic, Amazon and Indonesia (https://time.com/5754990/australia-carbon-emissions-fires/).
+Bushfires aren’t caused by climate change, but are exacerbated by the effects of global warming so extreme weather conditions; droughts, drier soils and record-breaking heat that Australia had in 2019.
+All of this means that wildfires are becoming more common (https://www.cnet.com/how-to/australian-fires-everything-we-know-how-you-can-help-where-to-donate-fundraisers/).
+It also gives some explanation as to why last year also saw ferocious and destructive fires hit the Arctic, Amazon and Indonesia (https://time.com/5754990/australia-carbon-emissions-fires/).

-It’s thought that at least 25,000 koalas have died in wildfires in south Australia putting the species at serious risk of survival (https://www.telegraph.co.uk/news/2020/01/05/thousands-koalas-burn-death-australia-fears-native-wildlife/), so I wanted to give the kids in my club the chance to celebrate these marsupials, along with ‘big foot’ kangaroos, whilst learning about the spiralling effects of bushfires.
+Therefore, I wanted to give the kids in my club the chance to celebrate these marsupials, along with ‘bigfoot’ kangaroos, whilst learning about the spiralling effects of bushfires.

-The children loved drawing and creating some illuminating pictures with red and grey skies for fire and smoke and were intrigued by some of the facts, such as; wildfires in Australia have destroyed land roughly twice the size of Belgium, as well as thick smoke is covering an area wider than Europe as a result (information gained from World Economic Forum’s Instagram).
-The smoke has blown across to distant New Zealand and covered glaciers making them warm and melt faster which will have big knock on effects, not just to the local, but worldwide community as well (https://pluralist.com/greta-thunberg-australia-bushfires-melting-glaciers/).
+The children created some gorgeous illuminating pictures with red and grey skies for fire and smoke.
+They were intrigued by the fact that wildfires in Australia have destroyed land roughly twice the size of Belgium, as well as the notion that thick smoke, is now covering an area wider than Europe as a result (information gained from World Economic Forum’s Instagram).
+The smoke has also blown across to distant New Zealand, and engulfed glaciers making them warm up and melt faster which will have knock-on effects, not just to the local, but the worldwide community as well (https://pluralist.com/greta-thunberg-australia-bushfires-melting-glaciers/).